-Since each Mac with Time Machine creates a distinct backup file, there is technically no need to create a separate shared folder for each Mac.
+Since each Mac with Time Machine creates a separate backup file, there is technically no need to create a separate shared folder for each Mac.
 All backups from your respective Macs can go into the same shared folder for Time Machine backups.

 Continue Time Machine